 Becoming involved with the Annual Conference is a great way to learn more about the expertise of researchers and practitioners in our fields, network with colleagues, and further engage with the CRLA organization!
 The Conference Sessions Evaluator works collaboratively with the Conference Chair (President-Elect) to distribute evaluation forms and to ensure that there are session chairs for all of the concurrent sessions and institutes at the Annual Conference.

-The Conference Sessions Evaluator finds chairpersons for each conference session and institute, informs them of their duties, makes certain each session at the conference is well-chaired, and after the conference thanks chairs for their service.
-In addition, the Conference Sessions Evaluator is responsible for providing and distributing the evaluation forms used at the conference for assessing each breakout session and institute.
+The Conference Sessions Evaluator recruits and orients chairpersons for each concurrent session and pre-conference institute, informs them of their duties, ensures that each session at the conference is well-chaired, and after the conference thanks chairs for their service.
+In addition, the Conference Sessions Evaluator is responsible for familiarizing chairpersons with the method by which session attendees will complete evaluations.

 The Conference Sessions Evaluator writes a conference sessions evaluation report after each annual conference.
-Included in this report is a tabulation and analysis of all returned session evaluation forms.
+Included in this report is a tabulation and analysis of all completed session evaluations.

 The report is due to the President (Past Conference Chair) by the February Board meeting.

-The term of office is three years and may be renewed.
+Term of office is three years and is renewable.

 Maintain current membership in CRLA throughout term of appointment.

-- Initiate preliminary consultation with President-Elect for revisions in session assessment process and format for the upcoming conference (changes to evaluation form, anticipated number of concurrent sessions, and number of presentations within each session).
+Initiate preliminary consultation with President-Elect for revisions in session assessment process and format for the upcoming conference (changes to evaluation process, anticipated number of concurrent sessions, and number of presentations within each session).

 By June 1st: